alien4cloud/tosca-normative-types/README.md

 tosca-normative-types
 =====================

-This repository contains tosca Simple Profile in YAML normative types as supported in Alien 4 Cloud.
+This branch contains tosca Simple Profile in YAML normative types as defined in the specification.
+Theses types may not be compliant with Alien4Cloud as some elements are still to be discussed in the TC and some are we feel not correct.

-Supported version is close from current TOSCA Yaml specification working drafts but may be slightly different as the specification is still being updated.